 They help us connect our cellphones to social media sites, so we can stay in touch with friends and family.
 And wireless helps us to make calls, so we can reach out to authorities when we need help.

-As the owner of a wireless shop, you provide a vital service.
+As the owner of a wireless or phone shop, you provide a vital service.
 Chances are, however, that you are not the only company in town that offers that service.
 Music can help you to define your brand, retain your customers, and see your success rates rise.
-These are three questions to ask yourself as you think about the music you should play.
+These are three questions to ask yourself as you think about the music and playlists you should play.

 Questions to Ask Yourself

 - What Types of Products Do You Sell?

 According to research from Google, nearly one-third of wireless phone shoppers aren't sure which provider they should choose.
 When these customers start their purchase journey, they just don't know which company will serve them best.
 Google says about half of shoppers are searching for a better network.
 That other half?
 You might be able to entice them through the products you offer.

 Imagine that your shelves are filled with wireless products that are candy-colored, technologically savvy, and intensely modern.
 These products might be influenced by Japanese design standards, and they are made for those who want to get the most out of a wireless experience.

 Matching those products to a soundtrack that is also modern, techno-based, and global could be a wise move.
 When customers walk into your store, they will have a sense of the products you sell.

 On the other hand, imagine that you sell products aimed at those who don't want to spend a great deal of money.
 According to Telecompetitor, many shops now offer packages that allow consumers to bring their own devices or phones and simply switch data plans.
 If you run a business like this, you may have few products on your shelves.
 Those you do carry might be older or have fewer features.